letisiapangataa/letisiapangataa.github.io/posts/future-of-cybersecurity-role-of-artificial-intelligence.md

 ---
 title: "The Future of Cybersecurity: The Expanding Role of Artificial Intelligence"
 date: "2025-08-20"
-excerpt: "Explore how artificial intelligence is transforming cybersecurity, from threat detection to automated response, and what the future holds for digital defence."
+excerpt: "How artificial intelligence is transforming cybersecurity, from threat detection to automated response, and what the future holds for digital defence."
 difficulty: Intermediate
 ---